masasin/masasin.github.io/docs/cv/mentoring.md

 In another, I enabled a PhD student to analyze his electron-phase micrographs by writing code which did the same job of a commercial software package with an expensive license.
 I was acknowledged by name in [his paper](https://aip.scitation.org/doi/pdf/10.1063/1.5028398?class=pdf).

-Since 2019, I have also been teaching Python and Japanese using [Apprentus](https://www.apprentus.com/in/jn.masasin), an online and local lesson platform.
+Since 2019, I have also been teaching Python and Japanese using [Apprentus]{{ urls.social.apprentus }}
+an online and local lesson platform.

 ![Analyzed image](../assets/images/micrograph_analyzed.jpg){: style="width:400px"}